OUR HISTORY AND WHAT WE DO!

 At the same time, the Social Service Organizations of Consejo was looking for a way to honor the memory of two women in the community that had done so much for the community.
 They formed the Kuchy Challenge and decided to fill the gap the community kitchens had by providing food to elderly shut-ins, people with disabilities and illnesses and that could not get out of their house to go eat.
 A copy of meals on wheels.

 The K stands for Kuchy Sanchez and the O is for Professor Olivia Valdez.
 Since the community kitchens opened and now people were able to get cooked meals twice a day, the need for bags of staples every two weeks was not as great.
 Since VWL was already providing food and was in tune with those that had real needs in the community, it was the next step in VWL’s evolution to agree to host the KO Hambre program.
 We put in a small kitchen in our thrift store, the SOC committee raised funds and the program was launched.

-Today, August 2015, VWL and KO Hambre cooks 100 meals a day.
-About 85 are delivered to homes and we have drop-ins from the street that eat at the store.
-KO Hambre does have a paid driver that delivers everyday.
+Today, October 2017, VWL and KO Hambre cooks 107 meals a day. and to date we have cooked and delivered about 65,000 meals.
+KO Hambre does have a paid driver/cook and another cook that delivers everyday.
 By keeping the same driver we are able to also monitor the health and well-being of the people that we serve.
 The driver also delivers adult diapers, walkers, medications, etc.

 We have a thrift store where ítems are donated and then sold to raise money for our programs.
 Our prices are very low so that the majority of people in the community can afford what they need.
 For those that don’t have money, we provide free clothes, blankets, shoes, jackets or whatever we can.